-- [5] ON: Enable Realtime Clock: The panel sends a request to the alternate communicator module for real time/date synchronization at midnight or when the panel clock time is lost.
+- [5] ON: Enable Realtime Clock.
+The panel sends a request to the alternate communicator module for real time/date synchronization at midnight or when the panel clock time is lost.
 The updated time/date is displayed on the panel LCD.
-OFF: Disable Realtime Clock: The panel uses the local time setting as system time. - i This option must also be enabled in the alternate communicator.
-Please refer to the alternate communicator installation manual for more information.
+OFF: Disable Realtime Clock.
+The panel uses the local time setting as system time. - [6]-[8] Future Use